BGI-METAI/Metagenome-AI/README.md

 Later, noting that a protein may correspond to multiple PFAM (GENE3D) labels, we found that the reason for this is that each label has a fragment of amino acid sequence belonging to the protein.
 Therefore, we reprocessed the `match_complete.xml` file to obtain the amino acid sequence start and end position information corresponding to all functional labels under each protein (output file is `fragment_match_complete_out.txt`).

-After that, we focused on the functional annotation of PFAM and GENE3D, combining the start and end position information of amino acid sequence fragments with the `protein_seq_PFAM.tsv` and `protein_seq_GENE3D.tsv` files obtained above to obtain the `protein_seq_PFAM_fragment.txt` and `protein_seq_GENE3D_fragment.txt` files.
+After that, we focused on the functional annotation of PFAM and GENE3D, combining the start and end position information of amino acid sequence fragments (`fragment_match_complete_out.txt`) with the `protein_seq_PFAM.tsv` and `protein_seq_GENE3D.tsv` files described above to obtain the `protein_seq_PFAM_fragment.txt` and `protein_seq_GENE3D_fragment.txt` files.

 ---
 >`protein_seq_PFAM_fragment.txt` contains interpro protein id, complete protein sequence, PFAM labels, start position, end position and fragment annotation.The header of the file follows this order.
-Note that the >protein sequence in this file is complete (not a fragment), it is not segmented according to the location interval, you can use `awk` to get the amino acid sequence fragment of the fixed location of the protein.
+Note that the protein sequence in this file is complete (not a fragment), it is not segmented according to the location interval, you can use `awk` to get the amino acid sequence fragment of the fixed location of the protein.
 >```
 >awk '{ $2 = substr($2, $4, $5-$4+1); print }' protein_seq_PFAM_fragment.txt
 >```